Guide to Visiting Serengeti National Park – All You Need To Know

 How Do I Get to Serengeti National Park?

 Daily scheduled flights connect suburban Arusha Airport (ARK) to several airstrips in Serengeti National Park.
-The most widely used of these airstrips being Seronera (south-central), Kogatende (north), Ndutu (southeast) and Grumeti (southwest).
-There are also flights to all other destinations along the Northern safari circuit.
+The most widely used of these airstrips are Seronera (south-central), Kogatende (north), Ndutu (southeast) and Grumeti (west).
+There are also flights to all other destinations along Tanzania’s Northern safari circuit.
 Flying is more comfortable and efficient than driving, but relatively costly, and you’ll miss out on the wild scenery en route.
 A good compromise would be to drive from Arusha to Serengeti then fly back.
 Another option is to drive as far as Ngorongoro then continue by air.

 Can Serengeti National Park Be Combined With Other Parks?

-Travelers viewing wildlife from a pop-up-roof safari vehicle in Serengeti National Park
+Viewing wildlife from a pop-up-roof safari vehicle in the Serengeti

 Yes.
 Serengeti forms part of Tanzania’s well-established Northern safari circuit and is most often visited in combination with other parks.
 Many road safaris coming from Arusha descend into Ngorongoro Crater, an immense volcanic caldera whose floor hosts staggering concentrations of wildlife.
 The road from Arusha also passes Lake Manyara National Park, which is famed for its magnificent Rift Valley setting, abundant birdlife and occasional tree-climbing lions.
 Many Serengeti safaris also include a game drive or overnight stay at Tarangire National Park, where large elephant herds roam a rugged landscape dominated by baobab trees.

 Several less-well-known add-ons are also possible.
-Scenic Arusha National Park protects the forested slopes of Mt Meru and scattering of lakes, craters and waterfalls.
-Rubondo Island National Park stands in Lake Victoria and is home to a semi-habituated population of introduced chimpanzees.
-Farther northeast, a fenced sanctuary in remote Mkomazi National Park is the best place in Tanzania to see black rhinos.
+Scenic Arusha National Park protects the forested slopes of Mt Meru and a scattering of lakes, craters and waterfalls.
+Southeast of Arusha, a fenced sanctuary in remote Mkomazi National Park is the best place in Tanzania to see black rhinos.
+In Lake Victoria, Rubondo Island National Park is home to a semi-habituated population of introduced chimpanzees.

 When Is the Best Time To Visit?

-People enjoying a hot-air balloon safari in Serengeti
+Enjoying a hot-air balloon safari over the Serengeti plains

 There’s no bad time to visit the Serengeti.
 Wildlife is always prolific and every season has its merits.
 Climatically, the main long rains from March to May are most challenging.
 However, many regular visitors agree this is a wonderful time to be in the Serengeti, with green landscapes, lower tourist numbers and seasonal discounts at lodges and camps.

 To see large wildebeest herds, you need to align your itinerary with the migration.
 From roughly December to May, herds are typically spread across the Southern Serengeti; in June and July they tend to move into the Western Corridor; from August to October they are usually found in the Northern Serengeti; and in November they shift through transitional areas such as Lobo.
-Migration highlights worth aiming for include the calving season in January and February and the regular Mara River crossings over August and September.
+Migration highlights include the calving season in January and February and the Mara River crossings in August and September.
 Be aware that following the migration also means following seasonal tourist concentrations.

 How Do I Get Around in Serengeti National Park?

-However you get to the Serengeti, the normal way to explore it on the ground is in a high-clearance 4x4 vehicle.
+However you get to the Serengeti, it is usually explored in a high-clearance 4x4 vehicle.
 This is because internal main roads are unsurfaced and often heavily corrugated, while minor roads and tracks can be rough and seasonally muddy.
 If you book onto a guided road safari, you will probably do game drives with the vehicle and driver you arrived with.
 If you fly into a smaller all-inclusive camp or lodge, you’ll be driven by a resident guide.
 Self-drivers must conduct their own game drives.
 Early morning balloon safaris offer a different and rather thrilling aerial perspective over the park.

-Hippo crossing the road in front of safari vehicles, Serengeti National Park
+Hippo crossing the road in front of safari vehicles

-There’s no definitive answer to this.
-Depending on your budget, interest level and available time, anything from three to five days would be typical.
+There’s no definitive answer.
+Depending on your budget, interest level and available time, anything from three to five days in Serengeti National Park would be typical.
 Because the park is quite difficult and costly to reach, anything less than a three-day safari (which gives you two nights in the park) would be frustratingly short.
-On the other hand, many visitors feel they’ve seen all they need to see after five days, which would typically be split between two lodges or camps in different areas.
+On the other hand, many visitors feel like they’ve seen all they need to see after five days, which would typically be split between two lodges or camps in different areas.

-Having said that, Serengeti National Park is an enormous place, and dedicated safari enthusiasts – especially those with a strong interest in photography or birds – could easily spend 10 days exploring its different corners.
-It is also worth noting that many people visit Serengeti as part of a longer four- to eight-day safari that also includes time in Ngorongoro, Tarangire and/or Lake Manyara.
+Having said that, the Serengeti is an enormous place.
+Dedicated safari enthusiasts, especially those with a strong interest in photography or birds, could easily spend 10 days exploring its different corners.
+It is also worth noting that many people visit the Serengeti as part of a longer four- to eight-day safari that also includes time in Ngorongoro, Tarangire and/or Lake Manyara.

 Is the Park Safe To Visit?